defi-ventures/BlockX-chain/README.md

 export PATH=$PATH:/usr/local/go/bin
 ```

-3. Change the value of KEY, CHAINID, MONIKER, MNEMONIC in validator_node_setup.sh before running the validator node setup
+3. Change the value of KEY, CHAINID, MONIKER, MNEMONIC in validator_node_setup.sh before running the validator node setup.
+You need to generate a mnemonic for the setup
 ```bash
 cd ~/ethermint
 ./validator_node_setup.sh